Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • Sort the Recent Events column by time to see the binlog position

-• Started replication from old Blue (MySQL 5.7) to Green (MySQL 8.0)
+• Starting replication from old Blue (MySQL 5.7) to Green (MySQL 8.0)

-• Add a record to Green (MySQL 8.0) to check operation
+• Add a record to Green (MySQL8.0) to check operation

 How to take a logical backup from Green (MySQL 8.0) and apply it to Blue (MySQL 5.7)